-Today, more and more workers find themselves filling non-traditional positions in the workplace.
-One of the most dramatic changes in the workforce of the 21st century is the increase in remote workers, stay-at-home workers, or workers who would consider themselves "always on call."
-It is harder today than ever to pull yourself away from work—thanks, in large part, to mobile technology.
+Today, it is harder today than ever to pull yourself away from work—thanks, in large part, to mobile technology.
 So, how do we manage to balance work and life today?

 Unless a project or task is something that you’ve repeated many times, estimating time can be daunting.
 Truth is, very few of us are 100 percent correct even with lots of experience.
 Contingencies change, conditions are altered, and budgets and schedules collide like opposing forces bent on making even the most exacting estimates wrong.
 Eliminating risk is impossible, but you can mitigate the impact of inaccurate time estimates on your budget by experimenting with these tips.